Get Tech Tips

 Subscribe to free tech tips.

 Lifting Techniques Part 2 – Pulleys

 This article is written by a technician representing his real-world experiences and his advice for best practices.
-You MUST understand the particular application, weight of materials and load strength of every item you use.
-From struts to pulleys, to anchors, ladders, ropes etc..
-HVAC School is NOT giving OSHA approved safety advice.
-Refer to your managers, safety professionals and OSHA guidelines first and foremost.
+You MUST understand the particular application, the weight of materials, and the load strength of every item you use—from struts to pulleys to anchors, ladders, ropes, etc. HVAC School is NOT giving OSHA-approved safety advice.
+Refer to your managers, safety professionals, and OSHA guidelines first and foremost.
 Apply any and all of these practices at your own risk with the knowledge that we are trying to help keep you from hurting (or killing) yourself.

 Simple pulley systems

 Start by tying off one end of the rope to something secure.
 This is your anchor point.
-Best case scenario, there is something they’re purpose-built to anchor to.
-Worst case scenario, I’ve actually tied a loop around the entire curb assembly of a rooftop unit.
+In a best-case scenario, there is something they're purpose-built to anchor to.
+Worst case scenario, I've actually tied a loop around the entire curb assembly of a rooftop unit.

 Remember, use good knots.
 The ONLY knot that I trust in this situation is a bowline.
-Now that we’ve got our rope anchored, slide the pulley onto the rope and lower that pulley to your load.
+(The previous entry in this series talks more about knots and includes a video that shows you how to tie a bowline knot; you can check that out HERE.)
+Now that we've got our rope anchored, you can slide the pulley onto the rope and lower that pulley to your load.
 Tie the other end, the lifting end, of the rope off to something, anything really.
 A clove hitch is quick and easy here.
-All we’re doing is keeping the rope in place so it doesn’t fall.
+All we’re doing is keeping the rope in place, so it doesn’t fall.
 To connect the pulley to the load, I like to use a climbing carabiner with a screw lock.
-Cheap carabiners that you can get at most home improvement Warehouse stores are NOT suitable here.
+Cheap carabiners that you can get at most home improvement warehouse stores are NOT suitable here.
 If all they do is bend under the load, count yourself lucky.

 P.S. – Today's Shopping list